Robert Brown (botanist, born 1773): Subsequent career

 In early 1809 he read his paper called On the natural order of plants called Proteaceae to the Linnean Society of London.
 This was subsequently published in March 1810 as On the Proteaceae of Jussieu.
 It is significant for its contribution to the systematics of Proteaceae, and to the floristics of Australia, and also for its application of palynology to systematics.
 This work was extensively plagiarised by Richard Anthony Salisbury, who had memorised much of the Linnean reading and then inserted it in Joseph Knight's 1809 publication On the cultivation of the plants belonging to the natural order of Proteeae.

 In 1810, he published the results of his collecting in his famous Prodromus Florae Novae Hollandiae et Insulae Van Diemen, the first systematic account of the Australian flora.
 Over half of New Zealand's orchid genera were first described in the work.
-That year, he succeeded Jonas C. Dryander as Sir Joseph Banks' librarian, and on Banks' death in 1820 Brown inherited his library and herbarium.
+That year, he succeeded Jonas C. Dryander as Joseph Banks' librarian, and on Banks' death in 1820 Brown inherited his library and herbarium.
 This was transferred to the British Museum in 1827, and Brown was appointed Keeper of the Banksian Botanical Collection.

 In 1818 he published Observations, systematical and geographical, on the herbarium collected by Professor Christian Smith, in the vicinity of the Congo.
 In 1822, he was elected a Fellow of the Linnean Society and a foreign member of the Royal Swedish Academy of Sciences.
 In 1827 he became correspondent of the Royal Institute of the Netherlands, three years later he became associated member.
 When the institute became the Royal Netherlands Academy of Arts and Sciences in 1851 Brown joined as foreign member.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1849.

+Brown was one of the seven founding members of the Royal Geographical Society which formed on 16 July 1830.

 In a paper read to the Linnean society in 1831 and published in 1833, Brown named the cell nucleus.
 The nucleus had been observed before, perhaps as early as 1682 by the Dutch microscopist Leeuwenhoek, and Franz Bauer had noted and drawn it as a regular feature of plant cells in 1802, but it was Brown who gave it the name it bears to this day (while giving credit to Bauer's drawings).
 Neither Bauer nor Brown thought the nucleus to be universal, and Brown thought it to be primarily confined to Monocotyledons.

 After the division of the Natural History Department of the British Museum into three sections in 1837, Robert Brown became the first Keeper of the Botanical Department, remaining so until his death.
 He was succeeded by John Joseph Bennett.

 He served as president of the Linnean Society from 1849 to 1853.

 Brown died at 17 Dean Street, Soho Square in London, on 10 June 1858.
 He was buried in Kensal Green Cemetery in London.